 If you repeat this process while holding the compass on the map with orienting lines aligning on the compass housing aligned with the map’s North–South grid lines, your map will be correctly ‘set’.
 If you can see a peak or some other notable feature directly in front of you, you should also be able to identify it on the map.
 Ideally you should do this at regular intervals during your trek, to make sure you know where you are and which direction you’re travelling in.

 One of the most common compass-reading techniques used by hikers traversing wild terrain is to take a map-to-land bearing, then following it to reach a desired destination.
 If you know how to triangulate your exact location, this is an important first step.
-Once you know where you are on the map, you can begin to take a bearing.
+Once you've pinpointed where you are on the map you can start to take a bearing.

 1. Find your current location on the map (call it point A) and identify a feature (for example a peak or campsite) you want to reach (call it point B).
 Place the long edge of your compass so it points in a straight line from point A towards point B, ensuring the direction of travel arrow is pointing at your intended destination.